apache-spark-on-k8s/spark-integration/README.md

 [building-spark.md](https://github.com/apache/spark/blob/master/docs/building-spark.md#building-a-runnable-distribution)

-The integration tests also need a local path to the directory that contains `Dockerfile`s.
-In the main spark repo, the path is `/spark/resource-managers/kubernetes/docker/src/main/dockerfiles`.

-Once you prepare the inputs, the integration tests can be executed with Maven or your IDE.
+Once you prepare the tarball, the integration tests can be executed with Maven or your IDE.
 Note that when running tests from an IDE, the `pre-integration-test` phase must be run every time the Spark main code changes.
 When running tests from the command line, the `pre-integration-test` phase should automatically be